Zwyx/npm-cooldown/README.md

 Same steps as above but for all dependencies in `package.json` at once.
 When a dependency's range needs to be pinned to an older version, npm-cooldown temporarily sets it to the exact pinned version in `package.json` during the install (npm doesn't support `overrides` for direct dependencies), then restores the file – keeping the change permanent only if the pinned version falls outside the original range.

-### `npm ci` with a lockfile
+### `npm install` with a lockfile, and `npm ci`

+In normal mode, these are passed through to real npm unchanged.

-Checks every locked package against the cooldown threshold and runs `npm ci` if all pass.
+In paranoid mode, every locked package is checked against the cooldown threshold, and npm is only invoked if all pass.

 ## Configuration